-Things were different on Anna Maria Island in the old days.
+Things were different on Anna Maria (then pronounced Mar-EYE-ah) Island in the old days.
 Within the lifetimes of our eldest residents, there was no bridge leading to the Island, and people took a ferry across the Intracoastal Waterway.
 Even earlier, they arrived at the Anna Maria City Pier by steamship from Tampa.
 Ladies’ swimsuits included hats.
-Roads were made of sea shells.
+Roads were made of seashells.

 But some things remain the same, like the surf, the sand, the sun, and the postcard sentiment, “Wish you were here.”